hauke96/wiki2book/README.md

 ## CLI

-The current CLI is pretty simple: `wiki2book ./path/to/project.json`
+The current CLI is pretty simple: `wiki2book project ./path/to/project.json`

+You can also use a single article name (`wiki2book article "The article name"`) or a local mediawiki file (`wiki2book standalone ./the/mediawiki/file.txt`).

-This `project.json` is a configuration for a project and may look like this:
+When using a project, the mentioned `project.json` is a configuration for a project and may look like this:

 ```json
 {